Skip to main content

 Education Scholarship

-The Educational Scholarship portfolio, established in 2009, advances education scholarship and innovation with national and international impact.
-Led by Dr. Tina Martimianakis, it supports medical education research, scholarly teaching, and educational development across the Department of Paediatrics.
+The Medical Educational Scholarship (MES) office , established in 2009, advances education scholarship and innovation with national and international impact.
+Led by Dr. Tina Martimianakis, it supports medical education research, scholarly teaching, and educational development across the Department of Paediatrics, UofT.

 She holds a Master's in Political Science, from Wilfrid Laurier University and a Master's in Education with a focus on health professional education from the Ontario Institute for Studies in Education (OISE/UT), where she also completed a Doctorate in Higher Education.

-Tina’s research explores how dominant discourses shape professional identity and the expression of expertise, highlighting their material effects as part of the hidden curriculum.
-She examines how these discourses can support or hinder learning and how organizations may unintentionally contribute to knowledge stratification.
+Tina’s research explores how discourses (dominant ideas of what makes a “good” physician) shape professional identity and the development and application of expertise.
+She examines how these discourses manifest as tacit socializing influences, or hidden curriculum effects, that support or hinder learning and how organizations may unintentionally contribute to knowledge stratification.
 Her work focuses on themes like collaboration, humanism, and globalization, analyzing how such narratives influence values among healthcare providers, learners, and patients.

-In her educational practice, Tina applies critical and socio-cultural pedagogies to develop programs that address hidden curriculum effects and support health professionals in navigating the complexities of the social world in education.
+In her educational practice, Tina applies critical and socio-cultural pedagogies to develop programs that address hidden curriculum effects, improve the learning environment, and support health professionals in navigating the complexities of the social world in their educational work.

 Tina works with educational leaders in the Department of Paediatrics and across the Faculty of Medicine to enhance educational scholarship, and to contribute to efforts to improve the learning environment with policy and curriculum interventions.